Cough in Children: A Merck Manual of Patient Symptoms podcast

 Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by Bordetella pertussis.
 Symptoms are initially those of nonspecific URI followed by paroxysmal or spasmodic coughing that usually ends in a prolonged, high-pitched, crowing inspiration (the whoop).
 Diagnosis is by nasopharyngeal culture, PCR, and serologic assays.
 Treatment is with macrolide antibiotics.

-Transmission via aerosols of B. pertussis (a small, nonmotile, gram-negative coccobacillus) from infected patients, particularly in the catarrhal and early paroxysmal stages, causes disease in 90 to 100% of close contacts.
+Transmission via aerosols of B. pertussis (a small, nonmotile, gram-negative coccobacillus) from infected patients, particularly in the catarrhal and early paroxysmal stages, causes disease in ≥ 80% of close contacts.
 Transmission by contact with contaminated articles is rare.
 Patients are usually not infectious after the 3rd wk of the paroxysmal phase.

 Diseases caused by pertussis: